Dead Horse Ranch State Park

 • Photo tip: golden hour reflections off the calm lagoon water; bring a CPL if you have one.

-• Food: Old Town Cottonwood is minutes away if you skip cooking.
+• Food: Old Town Cottonwood is minutes away if dinner at camp starts feeling like unnecessary work.

 Gear I Used